TAYLOR (MUNSON) FRANK

 In my experience, rescue dogs are some of the hardest working.
 They just need the opportunity for a second chance to learn.
 There’s nothing more fulfilling than meeting a new dog and uncovering his or her potential.
 No dog is too difficult or stubborn.
 It just takes time, patience, and a passion for training to get their tail wagging again.

 By training your dog, you’re building and strengthening your relationship.
 Because you and your dog are trained together, the two of you will learn alongside each other.
 This bond is the cornerstone to my training methodology.
-Click below to learn more about my approach.
+Click below to learn more about my services.

 Watch Taylor’s Training in Action